kokkos/kokkos-core-wiki/docs/source/API/containers/Offset-View.rst

    OffsetView::end(const size_t i)

-returns a value that is not a legal index:  It is exactly one more than the maximum allowable index for the given dimenion i.
+returns a value that is not a legal index:  It is exactly one more than the maximum allowable index for the given dimension i.

 Subviews are supported, and the result of taking a subview of an OffsetView is another OffsetView.
 If ALL() is passed to the subview function, then the offsets for that rank are preserved, otherwise they are dropped.